Gabriel Zucman: Wealth tax on billionaires

-Zucman researches and supports wealth taxation as a needed fiscal tool to address extreme inequality in an era where billionaire fortunes have proliferated and combat tax evasion.
+Zucman researches and advocates wealth taxation as a fiscal tool to address extreme inequality and combat tax evasion in an era of rapidly growing billionaire fortunes.
 Specifically, he has supported a 2% wealth tax on those with wealth above €100 million.
 The basis of Zucman's argument is that contemporary tax systems are highly regressive at the top with the ultra-wealthy often paying effective tax rates lower than average.
 According to one analysis cited by Zucman, billionaires paid on the order of only ~0.3% of their wealth per year in total tax.
 He argues that implementing his wealth tax could substantially boost public revenue and reduce inequality with minimal adverse effects on the economy without impeding overall investment or innovation.

 To enforce his wealth tax on billionaires, Zucman proposes multilateral coordination including expanding automatic exchange of financial information across jurisdictions and even developing a global asset registry to ensure the wealthy cannot relocate or hide funds to escape his tax.
 His proposal for a global minimum tax on billionaires was discussed by the G20 ahead of the 2024 summit.